BigEggTools/PowerMode/index.md

 ![Power Mode](PowerMode.gif)

 # Installation
-Soon will publish to [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/).
+Now the exteransion can be found at [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=BigEgg.PowerMode).

-For now, can only download the source code and build the VSIX file to use.
+Also, you can always download the source code and build the VSIX file by yourself.

 # Features
 In current version, contains the following features: